The most important things I have learned over the last decade to help my students!

 Without fail, all of my students who are regular readers in their first language find it easier to learn English.
 Even those who don’t read a lot in English still make faster progress than those who don’t read a lot.
 Now, if you add in reading in English as well, then you’re on your way to becoming an English communicating superstar!
 Reading at even a slow pace exposes you to more sentences per minute than the average movie or TV show.
 Without realizing it, you are reinforcing language structures.

 I’m sure you have noticed that regular readers in your first language are more articulate when they speak than those who don’t – it’s exactly the same in English.
 I also love reading, it’s one of my favourite pastimes, and a great way to discover another world, language and culture.
-It’s one of the reasons I feature a book group as part of my English in Action course.
+It’s one of the reasons I feature a book group as part of my Culture Club course.
 So get reading and see your progress improve!

 #7 – Writing makes you a better speaker